segment-boneyard/analytics-magento/Readme.md

 _Note: this section only applies to Segment teammates, and details how we deploy new versions of the extension to the Magento Connect marketplace for end users of the extension to download._

-Before deploying, always make sure you've pulled in the latest changes from the remote repository with:
+Before deploying, make sure to pull in the latest changes from the remote repository:

     $ git pull origin master